Etched Glass Lantern Tutorial

 After completing our glass etchings, we put battery-operated fairy lights in each of our lanterns.
 The lights made our lanterns glow beautifully!
 It’s not absolutely necessary to put lights in your etched glass container, but it’s a great idea and makes for a beautiful lantern!

 If you decide to put the fairy lights in your lantern, you’ll need some kind of sticky putty to use to stick the string of lights to the inside of the lid.
+You can skip this if you want to (or you can use tape or glue, etc.), but if you don’t stick the lights to the lid in some way, keep in mind that all of your lights will end up on the bottom of the lantern instead of being suspended to fill the inside of it.

 You can use whatever disposable gloves you have on hand, or you can buy some inexpensive ones.
 You could do this project without using gloves, but we found that the gloves helped a lot since we didn’t have to worry so much about getting the etching cream on our hands.
 Other than that, you’ll only need paper towels–which you probably already have–and water.